adfaure/adfaure.github.io/content/blog/ai-consciousness.md

-**how it is possible, by only analyzing conversation data from social networks, to reach such internal representations but still be considered as not sentient or conscious?**
+**how it is possible, by only analyzing conversation data from social networks, to reach such internal representations but still be considered as not conscious?**

 ## It could be more than that